distribworks/dkron/docs/docs/plugins.md

 This page documents the basics of how the plugin system in Dkron works, and how to setup a basic development environment for plugin development if you're writing a Dkron plugin.

-<div class="alert alert-warning" role="alert">Advanced topic!
-Plugin development is a highly advanced topic, and is not required knowledge for day-to-day usage.
-If you don't plan on writing any plugins, we recommend not reading this section of the documentation.</div>

 ## How it Works

 Dkron execution execution processors are provided via plugins.
 Each plugin exposes functionality for modifying the execution.
 Plugins are executed as a separate process and communicate with the main Dkron binary over an RPC interface.